qinfendeheichi/qinfendeheichi.github.io/content/news/ICSE25/index.md

 address:

-summary: Pre-recorded talk for Leveraging Propagated Infection to Crossfire Mutants
+summary: Video of in-person talk in Ottawa, Canada in ICSE 2025 for the paper "Leveraging Propagated Infection to Crossfire Mutants"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.